Masó House

 Masó House is the birthplace of Rafael Masó i Valentí (1880–1935).
-It is also one of the most important works of architecture in Girona.
+It is also one of the most important works of architecture in Girona, in Catalonia, Spain.
 Offering unparalleled views of the city, it is the only one of the famous houses on the Onyar River open to the public.
 The house has been preserved with the furniture and decoration in Noucentisme style.